Galactose

-Galactose (/gəˈlæktoʊs/, galacto- + -ose, sometimes abbreviated Gal, is a common monosaccharide, i.e. a simple sugar.
+Galactose (/gəˈlæktoʊs/, galacto- + -ose, sometimes abbreviated gal) is a common monosaccharide, i.e. a simple sugar.
 It is classified as a reducing hexose, more specifically an aldohexose.
 In terms of structure, it is a C-4 epimer of glucose.
-A white, water-soluble solid, it is about as sweet as glucose, and about 65% as sweet as sucrose.
+A white, water-soluble solid, it is about 80–90% as sweet as glucose and about 65% as sweet as sucrose.

 Occurrence

 Galactan is a polymeric form of galactose found in hemicellulose, and forming the core of the galactans, a class of natural polymeric carbohydrates.

 D-Galactose is also known as brain sugar since it is a component of glycoproteins (oligosaccharide-protein compounds) found in nerve tissue.

 Galactofuranose occurs in bacteria, fungi and protozoa, and is recognized by a putative chordate immune lectin intelectin through its exocyclic 1,2-diol.

 Relationship to lactose

 Galactose, when combined with glucose (another monosaccharide) through a condensation reaction, gives the disaccharide called lactose.
 The hydrolysis of lactose to glucose and galactose is catalyzed by the enzymes lactase and β-galactosidase.
 The latter is produced by the lac operon in Escherichia coli.

 In nature, lactose is found primarily in milk and milk products.
 Consequently, various food products made with dairy-derived ingredients can contain lactose.
 Galactose is metabolised to glucose by the three principal enzymes in a mechanism known as the Leloir pathway.
 The enzymes are listed in the order of the metabolic pathway: galactokinase (GALK), galactose-1-phosphate uridyltransferase (GALT), and UDP-galactose 4′-epimerase (GALE).

 In human lactation, galactose is required in a 1 to 1 ratio with glucose to enable the mammary glands to synthesize and secrete lactose.
 In a study where women were fed a diet containing galactose, 69 ± 6% of glucose and 54 ± 4% of galactose in the lactose they produced were derived directly from plasma glucose, while 7 ± 2% of the glucose and 12 ± 2% of the galactose in the lactose, were derived directly from plasma galactose.
 25 ± 8% of the glucose and 35 ± 6% of the galactose was synthesized from smaller molecules in a process referred to in the paper as hexoneogenesis.
-This suggests that the synthesis of galactose is supplemented by direct uptake and of use of plasma galactose when present.
+This suggests that the synthesis of galactose is supplemented by direct uptake and the use of plasma galactose when present.